asunar/blogGenerator/source/_posts/Request-Response-to-Service-Boundaries.md

 If a customer's name does not change when they move, name and address donot need to be stored together.

 This understanding leads us to one of the most important aspects of the distributed systems design: [Finding your service boundaries](https://particular.net/webinars/finding-your-service-boundaries-a-practical-guide).

-In a nutshell, the process boils down to
+In a nutshell,

 * Design and understand user workflows
 * Determine the pieces of data needed to enable the workflows